AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/documenting-your-instance.md

 ## Why Documenting changes and decisions during instance implementation is essential

 Approach your Marketo Engage documentation as if you're guiding a new employee unfamiliar with the technology to onboard to the instance.
 It's easy to overlook fundamental knowledge once you gained experience with Marketo Engage.
 As an administrator, you should ensure your enablement and governance documents cater to beginners.
-To facilitate new users’ learning, a practical method is incorporating definitions and best practices directly into your training materials.
+To facilitate new users' learning, a practical method is incorporating definitions and best practices directly into your training materials.

 Creating instance documentation during instance setup offers several benefits: